rethinkdb/rethinkdb-rs/api/ruby/index.md

 array.outer_join(other_sequence, predicate) &rarr; array
 {% endapibody %}

-Computes a left outer join by retaining each row in the left table even if no match was found in the right table.
+Returns a left outer join of two sequences.

-__Example:__ Construct a sequence of documents containing all cross-universe matchups where a marvel hero would lose, but keep marvel heroes who would never lose a matchup in the sequence.
+__Example:__ Return a list of all Marvel heroes, paired with any DC heroes who could beat them in a fight.

 ```rb
 r.table('marvel').outer_join(r.table('dc')) {|marvel_row, dc_row|